Gaineyj0349/ExceptionBuddy/README.md

     @Override
     public void executeOnException() throws ExceptionBuddy.CrashBuddyException {
 	//custom code can go here and/or in the PostExceptionActivity    }
 	}

  - 2 -
 Create an Activity that extends PostExceptionActivity.
 When an uncaught exception occurs, this is the activity that the app will 	  redirect to before closing down the previous process.
-This class comes with 3 variables.
+This class comes with 4 variables.

-    /**
+  public String EXCEPTION_REPORT;
-     * this variable will hold the app's exception report */ public String EXCEPTION_REPORT;
+  this variable will hold the app's exception report

-     /**
-     * this variable will hold if the developer's custom code successfully executed (in the directive's executeOnException.
-     */
   public boolean DEV_CUSTOM_CODE_COMPLETED;

-     /**
+  this variable will hold if the developer's custom code successfully executed (in the directive's executeOnException.

+  public String DEV_CUSTOM_CODE_EXCEPTION_REPORT;
-     * this variable will hold the developer's code exception report (if applicable) */ public String DEV_CUSTOM_CODE_EXCEPTION_REPORT;
+  this variable will hold the developer's code exception report (if applicable)

-    /**
+  public String PHONE_INFO;
-     * this variable will hold the device's information */ public String PHONE_INFO;
+  this variable will hold the device's information

  - 3 -